lms21a/SynthAI/readme.md

 You have successfully installed WSL 2 on your Windows machine.
 You can now run Linux commands and applications alongside your Windows apps.

 For more details and troubleshooting, visit the [official Microsoft WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/).

+# Stay Tuned
+In development is Assemble! a larger-scale, more robust codebased used to train even LARGER models!